department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 Before we look at the prototype, let’s start with a few warm-up questions.

 - I understand you have benefits with the VA or an online account with the VA.
-Can you remember a time you had a question about you benefits or VA account?
+Can you remember a time you had a question about your benefits or VA account?
 - What was that question about?
 - What was the first step you took to get that answered?
 - Did you have to take additional steps beyond that to get the answers you needed?